-In this instalment of gdbWatchPoint, we're looking at how to do less typing.
-If you're lazy like me, you'll want to do as little typing as possible; so while GDB is a command line tool and it can be quite verbose, you can abbreviate things quite nicely.
+In this installment of gdbWatchPoint, we're looking at how to do less typing.
+If you're lazy like me, you'll want to do as little typing as possible; so while GDB is a command-line tool and it can be quite verbose, you can abbreviate things quite nicely.

 These are some examples of doing less typing in GDB which I find very useful.

 Often you start debugging by typing 'run' and putting a breakpoint at main.
 Instead of this, you can do: